NMKRV College Logo

 Final Editorial Evaluation

-• Formatting aligned with Taylor & Francis/CRC Press template
+• formatting aligns with the Taylor & Francis/CRC Press template>

-• Final papers are accepted for the proceedings volume.
+• Papers that meet these requirements are accepted for inclusion in the proceedings volume..

 5